Application to Ordinary Linear Differential Equations and Engineering Problems

 y’’+Py’+Qy=f(x) …(i)

 is a second order linear differential equation with constant coefficients, where P, Q∈R and f:R→R is a continuous function.
-If f(x)=0, then such equation is called a homogeneous second order linear differential equation with constant coefficients.
-It is well known that linear ordinary differential equations with constant coefficients are used in solving engineering problems.
+If f(x)=0, then this equation is called a homogeneous second order linear differential equation with constant coefficients.

 3. Standard method of solution:

-Consider the equation am2+bm+c=0, which is called the auxiliary equation.
+consider the equation am2+bm+c=0, which is called the auxiliary equation.
 Then y(x) = c1em1x+c2em2x, where c1, c2 are constants and m1, m2 are the roots of the auxiliary equation is known as complementary function (C.F.) and is denoted by yc.

-A specific function g(x) which satisfies equation (i) is called particular integral (P.I.) and is denoted by yp.
+A specific function g(x) which satisfies equation (i) is called the particular integral (P.I.) and is denoted by yp.
 Any solution of equation (i) is of the form y(x)≡yc+yp=c1em1x+c2em2x+g(x).
 This is called the complete integral (C.I.).

-In particular, if f(x)=0, then complementary function gives all solutions of equation (i), so that C.I.=C.F, that is its solution is given by y(x) = c1em1x+c2em2x, where c1, c2 are constants and m1, m2 are the roots of the auxiliary equation am2 +bm+c=0
+In particular, if f(x)=0, then the complementary function gives all solutions of equation (i), so that C.I.=C.F, that is solutions are given by y(x) = c1em1x+c2em2x

 Note.
 There are typical approaches for calculating particular integral, but here we will consider hit and trial approach only.